 Where should I use adaptive cruise control?

-Adaptive cruise control can be activated on any road but it's best when used on long motorway trips or fast A-road stretches.
+Adaptive cruise control can be activated on any road but it's really meant for long motorway trips or fast A-road stretches.
 Essentially, any kind of driving situation that would normally see you holding the throttle pedal in one position for extended periods of time to maintain a set speed.
 Some systems will have a minimum speed the car must be travelling before they'll kick in.

 It can take a lot of strain out of long-distance driving, but it's important to remember that it ultimately adds a buffer between you and the car.
 That could increase the amount of time it takes you to respond to a sudden emergency ahead – one where a split-second delay in your reaction time could make the difference between crashing or not.
 As a result, we'd avoid using adaptive cruise control around town or in busy motorway traffic, where you'll most need your wits about you.